MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/use-python-revoscalepy-to-create-model.md

 ms.author: heidist
 manager: cgronlun
 ---
-# Use Python with revoscalepy to create a model
+# Use Python with revoscalepy to create a model that runs remotely on SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 The [revoscalepy](https://docs.microsoft.com/machine-learning-server/python-reference/revoscalepy/revoscalepy-package) Python library from Microsoft provides data science algorithms for data exploration, visualization, transformations, and analysis.
-You can find this library in SQL Server with [machine learning services](../install/sql-machine-learning-services-windows-install.md), in the non-SQL standalone [Microsoft Machine Learning Server](https://docs.microsoft.com/machine-learning-server/index), and as a [client-side Python library](https://docs.microsoft.com/machine-learning-server/install/python-libraries-interpreter) used for development on a workstation.
-From a workstation, you can call revoscalepy functions that shift code execution from the local system to a remote SQL Server or Machine Learning Server.
+You can find this library in SQL Server with [Machine Learning Services](../install/sql-machine-learning-services-windows-install.md), in a non-SQL standalone [Microsoft Machine Learning Server](https://docs.microsoft.com/machine-learning-server/index), and as a [client-side Python library](https://docs.microsoft.com/machine-learning-server/install/python-libraries-interpreter) used for development on a workstation.
+From a workstation, you can call **revoscalepy** functions that shift code execution from the local system to a remote SQL Server or Machine Learning Server.

-This exercise demonstrates how to create a linear regression model.
-It also covers shifting code execution from a local to remote computing environment, enabled by revoscalepy functions that set a remote compute context.
+This exercise demonstrates how to create a linear regression model based on [rx_lin_mod](https://docs.microsoft.com/machine-learning-server/python-reference/revoscalepy/rx-lin-mod), one of the algorithms in **revoscalepy** that accepts compute context as an input.
+The code you'll run in this exercise shifts code execution from a local to remote computing environment, enabled by **revoscalepy** functions that enable a remote compute context.

 By completing this tutorial, you will learn how to:

 > [!div class="checklist"]
-> * Use revoscalepy to create a linear model
+> * Use **revoscalepy** to create a linear model
 > * Shift operations from local to remote compute context

 ## Prerequisites